-- 4. Conducted Spurious Emissions for all station classes is: -57 dBm. - 5.
-The Measurement Method is in paragraph M.2.1.5.3 of Annex M.
+4. Conducted Spurious Emissions for all station classes is: -57 dBm.

 5.4 DISTRESS AND SAFETY COMMUNICATIONS

 1. Global Maritime Distress and Safety System (GMDSS):

 Stations in the maritime and other radio services employing frequencies and techniques used in the GMDSS shall comply with the relevant ITU-R recommendations with respect to the technical characteristics of: